This cheap mirrorless camera is nearly three years old, but it’s trending right now

 Fujifilm X-T30 III

 The second Fujifilm on the list of trending cameras for last month is the brand’s newest budget model.
-The Fujifilm X-T30 III sells for $1,149 even when including a kit lens.
+The Fujifilm X-T30 III is one of the brand's more budget-friendly options, even when including a kit lens.
 It’s a more affordable mirrorless that still keeps the viewfinder and lightweight design and has a dedicated dial for Fujifilm’s film simulations.

 OM System OM-1 Mark II

 The only Micro Four Thirds camera to pop up on the trending list, the OM-1 Mark II mixes a 10 fps mechanical and 120 fps electronic shutter with a 20MP stacked sensor and IP53-rated weather-sealing.
-The camera body is currently discounted by $400 right now, which may have encouraged more sales for the speedy mirrorless.
+A discount may have encouraged more sales for the speedy mirrorless.

 You may also like